max-mapper/haraka-couchdb/README.md

 Install `git` (`sudo apt-get install git-core`)

 Install `node.js` via [these instructions](https://github.com/joyent/node/wiki/Installation).
 It is recommended that you build node yourself as opposed to using a package manager because it will make it easier to upgrade later.
+This app was developed against node version 0.4.8.
+You can install a specific version by running `git checkout v0.4.8` before running `configure/make/make install`.

 Install `npm`, the node package manager: `curl http://npmjs.org/install.sh | sh`